Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 The native B2B DSP, Piper, is a real differentiator.
 It supports display, retargeting, native, video, and connected TV with account-level frequency capping and intent-based bid optimization.
 Customer results include 2x MQAs (Thales) and 600% increase in meetings booked (TreviPay).

 Demandbase also launched Agentbase, a set of AI agents including a Campaign Outcomes Agent, Account Engagement Agent, and Intent Agent.
-These are still early, with three agents live as of March 2025, but the direction points toward AI-driven execution rather than just insights.
+Three agents were live as of March 2025, with the direction pointing toward AI-driven execution rather than just insights.

 For teams that build beyond ZoomInfo's own products, APIs and MCP expose the same intelligence to any custom agent, internal tool, or partner platform, including Claude and ChatGPT.